EHB-MCT/assignment-2-TuurVanBergen/docs/PROGRESS.md

 **Tasks Completed:**

+- **Project Initialization:**

-- Initialized a new project structure for both frontend and backend.
+  - Defined separate folder structures for frontend and backend to ensure modularity.
-- Set up the React frontend with `vite` for fast development.
+  - Initialized React frontend using `vite` for faster development.
-- Configured ESLint and Prettier for consistent code quality.
+  - Configured ESLint and Prettier for code linting and formatting.
-- Created backend structure with `Express.js`:
+  - Created backend structure and aligned it with best practices.

+- **Frontend Setup:**

+  - Implemented a basic layout for the React application with routing (`react-router-dom`).
+  - Created placeholders for `HomePage`, `AboutPage`, `VisualizationsPage` and `NotFoundPage`.

+- **Backend Setup:**
   - Defined folder hierarchy for `controllers`, `routes`, `models`, `services`, and `utils`.

 **Challenges:**

-- Clarified the separation of frontend and backend responsibilities.
+- Ensuring the frontend and backend structures remain scalable and follow conventions.
-- Refined backend folder structure to align with best practices.
+- Deciding on the tools for visualization.

 **Next Steps:**

+1. **Frontend Development:**

-- Build the React form for data collection (frontend).
+   - Build the React form to collect data fields from users.
+   - Style the form using global and component-specific CSS.

+2. **Backend Development:**

-- Create backend routes to handle form submissions and store data in MongoDB.
+   - Implement routes to handle form submissions and validate incoming data.
-- Implement data fetching and visualization using D3.js in the frontend.
+   - Connect to MongoDB and create a schema for storing user-submitted data.

+3. **Data Visualization:**
+   - Begin exploring D3.js to create interactive and dynamic visualizations.

 ### Notes

-- The new architecture follows modern conventions for full-stack JavaScript applications.
-- Regular updates will be made to the [Changelog](CHANGELOG.md) to reflect changes.
+- Changes and progress are documented in the [Changelog](CHANGELOG.md).